laiavancells/Capstone-RandomForest-MLP/README.md

 ## Acknowledgments

-I would like to thank Dr. Drazan for their valuable feedback and contributions to this project.
-His insights and expertise were instrumental in improving the quality of our work.
+I would like to thank Dr. Drazan and Dr. Bandara for their valuable feedback and contributions to this project.
+Their insights and expertise were instrumental in improving the quality of our work.

 Note
 This code has been written with a specific data file in mind (data_for_Brigid_7_6_2022.mat), and may not work with other data files without modification.